Wazzaps/fingerpaint/README.md

 Pressing any key or clicking the touchpad will finish the drawing.

-Your touchpad will not control the mouse while drawing, though external mice should still work.
+Your touchpad will not control the cursor while drawing, though external mice should still work.

 No Wayland support at the moment, I need a simple `xinput disable ...` replacement.